ExcelliumSA/WebConfigurationAuditor/documentation/Howto.md

 > :warning: **It is important that the client ensure that the JSON file do not contains any sensitive data prior to send the file to XLM!**

+> :warning: The script must be executed with a user having local admin rights.

 A dedicated PowerShell script was created in order to allow a client to extract the data without the help of XLM.

 The script is [here](../references/export-iis-config.ps1) and generate a JSON file.